puppetlabs/puppet-docs/source/learning/modules1.markdown

 ### Obtaining Modules

 Puppet Labs provides the [Puppet Forge](http://forge.puppetlabs.com), the place to share and find Puppet modules.
-For more information, see [About the Puppet Forge](#modules-and-the-puppet-forge) below.
+For more information, see [Modules and the Puppet Forge](#modules-and-the-puppet-forge) below.

 Module Structure